Kamogelo-Prince-Sephokgole/my-portfolio/README.md

 ### `progressive test`

-Launches the console in the browser.\
+Launch the console in the browser.\
 Set dimensions to 480 x 640, as was explained above.

 ## Deployment